Finite Approximations for Mean Field Type Multi-Agent Control and Their Near Optimality: Introduction

-For the infinite population problem, however, the state space of the measure valued MDP is continuous valued even after the agent space discretization.
-Hence, we then provide further approximations by $(i)$ further aggregation on the measure space and $(ii)$ through a sub-population sampling method.
-The second method uses the distribution of a smaller population to estimate the mean-field of the original population and thus it also tackles the feedback observation difficulty when the number of agents is large.
+For the infinite population problem, however, the state space of the measure-valued MDP remains continuous-valued after discretizing the agent space.
+Hence, we provide further approximations by $(i)$ further aggregating the state space of the measure-valued MDP into coarser representations and $(ii)$ through a sub-population sampling method.
+The second method uses the distribution of a smaller population to estimate the mean-field of the original population and thus it also addresses the feedback observation difficulty by reducing the dependence on full-population feedback in large-scale systems.

 We now summarize our contributions in detail: